oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 Neither of the files in the `META-INF` directory seem to be required for the application to function.
 The `beans.xml` file explicitly enables CDI / dependency injection.
 However, this would also be done implicitly by the use of the annotations.
 The `MANIFEST.MF` file defines some provided runtime dependencies related to CDI.
 Perhaps in some runtime environments it would be necessary to include this file, but it seems unneeded when running locally with WilfFly.

-## Create an Auth0 API and OIDC application
+## Create an Auth0 OIDC application

 If you have not already, install the [Auth0 CLI](https://github.com/auth0/auth0-cli) and run `auth0 login` in a terminal.